marytet/DataAnalystPortfolio/customer_churn_prediction_and_retention/README.md

 Graphs above show the cluster distribution for each relevant continuous feature with clusters segregation.
 Let's take a closer look at each graph.

-- Cluster distribution by Age: on clusters 0, 2 and 3 the peak is on the range 28-30 years, for cluster 1 we see offset to the left side and for cluster 4 - to the right side.<br/>
+- Cluster distribution by Age: We can see that clusters 0, 2, and 3 have a peak in the age range of 28-30 years, while for cluster 1, we see an offset to the left side and for cluster 4, an offset to the right side.<br/>
-- Cluster distribution by Average additional charges total: clusters 0,1,2,3 are in the range 50-150 units, on this graph we can highlight cluster 4 with two peaks in the distribution: on the range 50-100 and 150-220.
-It means in cluster 4 we have clients who prefer to get additional services in the gym.<br/>
+- Cluster distribution by Average additional charges total: Clusters 0, 1, 2, and 3 fall in the range of 50-150 units.
+However, cluster 4 has two peaks in the distribution, which are in the ranges of 50-100 and 150-220 units.
+This indicates that customers in cluster 4 prefer to get additional services in the gym.<br/>
-- Cluster distribution by Lifetime: the peak of each cluster on the 2 lifetime, only cluster 4 is on the 3-4 lifetime.<br/>
+- Cluster distribution by Lifetime: The peak of each cluster is around 2 lifetimes, except for cluster 4, which has a peak around 3-4 lifetimes.<br/>
-- Cluster distribution by Average class frequency total: visit frequency for clusters 0 and 3 is 1-2 times a week, for clusters 0 and 2 frequency 2 times a week, and for cluster 4 the frequency between 2 and 3 times a week.<br/>
+- Cluster distribution by Average class frequency total: The visit frequency for clusters 0 and 3 is 1-2 times a week, for clusters 0 and 2, the frequency is 2 times a week, and for cluster 4, the frequency is between 2 and 3 times a week.<br/>

 <table>
     <caption>Churn rate for each cluster:</caption>